The Adaptive Evolution Lab

 What is the impact of environmental challenges on the genetic diversity within species?

 We combine experimental and computational approaches to study the effect of environmental variation and stress on natural population.
-We use a range experimental models (Arabidopsis, Drosophila, ryegrass) to test hypotheses related to climate change and pesticide exposure.
+We study a range of species, from Native Australian plants to weeds, crops and model organisms, to understand the effect of antropogenic pressures such as climate change and pesticide exposure on plant biodiversity.

 -